k8sgpt-ai/docs/docs/reference/guidelines/privacy.md

 ## Data we protect

 When you are sending data through the `--explain` option, there is the capability of anonymising some of that data.
-This is done by using the `--anonymise` flag.
+This is done by using the `--anonymize` flag.
 In the example of the Deployment Analyzer, this will obfusicate the following data:

 - Deployment name
 - Deployment namespace